Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    Non-privacy risks (e.g security related concerns such as cache poisoning) are also out of scope.

-   The privacy risks associated with the use of other protocols e.g., unencrypted TLS SNI extensions or HTTPS destination IP address fingerprinting are not considered here.
+   The privacy risks associated with the use of other protocols, e.g., unencrypted TLS SNI extensions or HTTPS destination IP address fingerprinting are not considered here.